-their subscriptions three weeks before they expire,

-they would ensure complete volumes, and full series of continued articles.
-It requires a considerable outlay to adjust our mailing machine when a subletter addressed to George H. Jones, Secretary, fore his subscription expires, and everything will work systematically without cause of complaint or
+If our subscribers would be careful and renew their subscriptions three weeks before they expire, they would ensure complete volumes, and full series of continued articles.
+It requires a considerable outlay to adjust our mailing machine when a subscription fully expires before being renewed.
+Let each one enclose the money for renewal in a letter addressed to George H. Jones, Secretary, Drawer 6325, Chicago, Ill., about three weeks before his subscription expires, and everything will work systematically without cause of complaint or unnecessary delay.